strelec/MemoryBeast/README.md

 - **Range-based integer values:** In case of timestamps, they are usually big numbers, but their range is small, it usually spans just a few days or maybe months.
 This allows us to save the base and report the number relative to it, using smaller integer to save it.
 - **Three-byte integers:** The engine supports three byte integers, saving one byte per record in columns that range in value form 2¹⁶ to the 2²⁴.
 - **Packing boolean values:** `True` and `False` only consume one bit as we pack eight of these into one byte.
 This is actually the default behaviour of the C++ `vector<bool>` data structure.

-- **Auto normalisation** (planned for 1.1): When you insert the json, you typically have to denormalise 1:n and n:n relations by storing the same data multiple times.
+- **Auto normalisation (planned for 1.1):** When you insert the json, you typically have to denormalise 1:n and n:n relations by storing the same data multiple times.
 If you supply the `id` field with the subobject, it is stored only once per unique id.

 Notes
 ---

-- The instance uses only one processor core, so you should run as many instances per box as there are cores to ensure maximum efficiency.
+- One worker uses only one processor core, so you should run as many workers per box as there are cores to ensure maximum efficiency.

 - You have to have jsoncpp 0.6.0 or higher installed.
 It is currently a release candidate, so make sure you got the correct version.